 How to Move your Local Folders into your IMAP account

-NOTE: In Microsoft Outlook, the local folders are called Personal Folders and appear at the top of the list of folders.
-In Mac Mail your local folders will appear at the top of your list of folders and may be in a section labeled “On My Mac”.
+NOTE: In Microsoft Outlook, local folders are called Personal Folders and appear at the top of the list of folders.
+In Apple Mail, local folders appear at the top of your list of folders and may be in a section labeled On My Mac.

 Moving Your Local Mail to Gmail

 - Depending on how much mail is in the folder you moved, the time it takes to create the new folder and copy its contents may be brief or may take several seconds.
-It is important to be patient.

 Unfortunately, the only remedy is to manually move messages one (or a few) at a time.
-To do this, you must first create the new folder in your IMAP account that will receive the messages.
+To do this, you must first create a new folder in your IMAP account that will receive the messages.
 Next, open the local folder containing the corrupted mail and then highlight (select) one (or a few) of the messages it contains and drag them onto the name of the new folder as described above.
 If the message copies successfully, repeat the process until you discover the message (or messages) that cannot be copied.
 Skip the faulty message and continue with the remainder.